IK-Robin/leaflet-js-map/readme.md

 - Search for specific locations
 - View points of interest
 - Zoom in and out for detailed exploration
+- Default viwe to see the  whole world or focus on a particular region.
+- Customize map Width and Height
+-default Zoom
+-Default latitude and  Longitude (center point) -Customizable map marker and popup  text
+-Add custom markers
+-Add Custom marker detail  popups
+-Add Default Url s that can be opened when clicking on links in popups -Save current view as default view
+-Edit marker popup text  directly from map
+-Delete a marker or marker popup on click the marker you want

 ## Technologies Used